wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-windows.md

 	ms.date="09/15/2015"
 	wacn.date=""/>

-#Use SSH with Linux-based Hadoop on HDInsight from Windows
+#Use SSH with Linux-based Hadoop on HDInsight from Windows <!-- keep by customization: begin --> (preview) <!-- keep by customization: end -->

 > [AZURE.SELECTOR]
 - [Windows](/documentation/articles/hdinsight-hadoop-linux-use-ssh-windows)